ioaniuliancirciumaru/space-pong/README.md

 # Space Pong

 ### This is a simple shooting game made using pure Javascript.

+### Run the game by simply opening the index.html file.
 Use the mouse or arrow keys to move around.
 Have fun!

 ![](images/example.png)